ailla-lab/tools-book/docs/index.md

 <!-- ![Alt Text](Hotpot-2.png) -->

-# **Data collection in Second Language Research: A Catalogue of Scales, Instruments, Tools, and Tasks **
+# <strong> Data collection in Second Language Research: A Catalogue of Scales, Instruments, Tools, and Tasks </strong>

 Applied linguistics research requires the use of a variety of scales, instruments, and tools to collect and analyze data.
 However, finding reliable and valid scales and well-functioning tools can be a time-consuming and challenging task.
 This is where our The Second Language Research Toolkit (SLRT) comes in.